dimyferdiana/bpjstk-uiux-internship-program/prd/prd-bpjstk-jmo-revamp.md

 2. **Payment Tracking**
    "As a frequent claimant, I need to see all my payment histories in one place to plan my finances."

-### Secondary Persona: "Siti" (Small Business Owner, 45)
-1. **Multi-Claim Management**
-   "As an employer, I need to track claims for all my employees with clear status indicators."

 ## 4. Functional Requirements
 ### 4.1 JHT Claim Flow
 | ID | Requirement | Validation Method |